AeroGlory/nosu/README.md

 # nosu!

-## Warning: This sucks and I never want to look at this again.
+## Warning: This sucks, only here for archival purposes.

 A *terrible* clone of the rhythm game "osu!" for a class project.
 Made with [MonoGame](https://www.monogame.net/).